ENVS-101 People and the Environment

 ENVS-301 Environmental Practicum

 This keystone course is primarily for ENVS majors; minors are welcome.
 This course provides the opportunity for students to gain hands-on experience working on real-world environmental problems.
 As a group, students work in an intensive format with a real "client" and real deadlines to research a problem, assess options, recommend solutions, and evaluate outcomes.
 Examples of projects include energy and water conservation, local land use planning, wetlands managements, reuse/recycling programs, agriculture preservation, and environmental education. (should be taken junior year).
 Prerequisites: ENVS 101 and 102; ENVS major or minor.

 ENVS-310 Wetland Ecology

 This course is a comprehensive study of wetland ecology, management, and policy.
 The main emphasis is on biological, chemical, and physical aspects of major wetland ecosystems found in North America.
 The course also deals with valuation, classification, and delineation of wetlands.
 A significant portion of the course focuses on local and regional wetland ecosystems: their history, ecology, and current status.
 Labs will be field-based explorations of the biology, chemistry, and ecology of these regional wetlands.
-Prerequisite: BIOL 202 or consent.
+Prerequisite: BIOL 202 or BIOL 230 or consent.
 ENVS Elective.

 ENVS-328 Politics of the Global Environment